Preston weather forecast: This is when heavy rain will hit Preston today

-The weather is set to be dull today, with cloud and rain throughout most of the day.
+The weather is set to be a mixed bag today, with cloud, sunshine and rain throughout most of the day.

 What will the weather be like this morning in Preston?